gmh5225/kli-ex/README.md

 # kli-ex
-Expanding Kernel Lazy Importer

-## Motivation
+kli-ex is an extended version of kli.
 Just providing a modification idea.
+You can modify the encryption algorithm in any way you like.

 ## Features
 - Hide Global Variables